 Not liking your in-laws might be an old stereotype, but for some people, it’s a very true reality.
 As the old saying goes, when you marry someone, you marry their whole family.
 It might not always feel that way, but it certainly can during the holiday season.
 It’s the time of year when families get

 Communication is one of the key components of any successful relationship.
 While most people know that, it doesn’t mean communicating with your partner is always easy.
 It also doesn’t mean the communication habits in your relationship are always healthy.
 Thankfully, there are things you can do to improve your communication as a couple.
 By making healthy

 Both Of You Can Feel Seen And Understood In Your Relationship

-If you and/or your partner have autism and/or ADHD, neurodiverse couples therapy can help you build skills and find common ground in the relationship.
+If you and/or your partner have Autism Spectrum, ADHD, or another form of neurodivergence, neurodiverse couples therapy can help you build skills and find common ground in the relationship.